sdouglas/biomod/jamboree/index.md

 ## Hotel

-We are securing a block of discounted rooms.
-More information will be sent to the primary contact for each team.
+We have secured a block of rooms at the [Sir Frances Drake](http://www.sirfrancisdrake.com/) Hotel.
+You can access the URL to book your discounted room once you have registered your account on the BIOMOD website.
+Up to 4 individuals can fit in each room with no extra charge, which works out to $62.50 per person per night.

 ## Important Dates